QuirkyQubits/quirkyqubits.github.io/fetch-receipt-api.md

 ## 📌 Overview

 This project is a digital points system that awards reward points based on shopping receipts.
-You enter details from a purchase - like the store name, total amount, and items bought - and the app calculates how many points that receipt earns.
+The user enters details from a purchase - like the store name, total amount, and items bought - and the app calculates how many points that receipt earns.

 The project was built as part of a challenge from Fetch Rewards, a company known for rewarding users for everyday purchases.
 It’s designed to demonstrate how purchase information can be processed and scored automatically.